reactivemarkets/toolbox-cpp/CONTRIBUTING.md

 By contributing to Toolbox, you agree that your contributions will be licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-A copy of the license is available in the LICENSE file in the root directory of this source tree.
+A copy of the license is available in the [LICENSE.md](LICENSE.md) file in the root directory of this source tree.